Blueforcer/awtrix3/README.md

 It is ready to use straight out of the box, with time, date, temperature, and humidity pages pre-installed.
 You don't need to do anything other than turning it on to start using these features.

 However, for those with more advanced skills, the customization options available with custom pages allows you to take Awtrix Light to its full potential.
-Just send all your custompages from your smarthome via MQTT.
+Just send all your custompages from your smarthome via MQTT and update it in realtime.
 The powerful icon system bring your ideas to life and enjoy a hassle-free experience

 Join the thousands of satisfied awtrix users who have already chosen Awtrix 2 and Awtrix Light and experience the difference today!

+# Features
+- Easy to setup
+- Homeassistant discovery
+- Onscreen menu where you can change your settings directly on the device
+- Pre-installed pages like time, date, temperature, humidity and battery
+- Easy to use icon system
+- Powerful MQTT commands
+- RTTTL melodie player
+- Integrated filebrowser

 # Getting Started